 Previously in Section \ref{sec:SUSY_lattice_models}, we identified the topological invariants to classify the band topology in quadratic systems of complex fermions and bosons that are related by SUSY.
 We revisit this here for the {\sl real} case to illuminate the same for the normal modes in mechanical systems and unveil new topological invariants.

 We first need to settle the relationship between the real and complex formalisms.
-The Hermitian SUSY charge discussed in the previous sections, such as in \eqref{susychargereal}, is focused on the BDI class.
+The hermitian supercharge discussed in the previous sections, such as in \eqref{susychargereal}, is focused on the BDI class.
 The general form is ${\cal Q} = \gamma {\bf R} {\bf x}$ where we combine the canonical coordinates into one vector ${\bf x} = (\hat q, \hat p)^T$ and have not placed any restrictions on ${\bf R}$ so that it describes a system with no symmetry.
 Written this way, the matrix ${\bf R}$ is a general real rectangular matrix but now appears double the size of the corresponding matrix in the complex formalism \eqref{eq:complexsusy_charge}.
-Switching from real to complex veriables then produces a SUSY charge of the form
+Switching from real to complex variables then produces a supercharge of the form

 So this doubling turns out to exactly match the Hermitian part of Eq.~\eqref{eq:SUSYChargeR1R2} in our example from geometrically frustrated magnets in Section \ref{sec:GeoMagnets}.
 Hence, a change of variables from real to complex reveals indeed ${\cal Q} = {\cal Q}_{\rm SF}$.
 But we also see that at a matrix level, obtained by writing